yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 In the example above:
 -  The xhr request waits for a load event.
--  If the response in above a 400, that means there is an error with the response and the console should warn developers.
+-  If the response in above a 400, that means there is an error with the response, and the console should warn developers.
--  If the response is not above a 400, the request will receive a an `{object}` with a `status`.
+-  If the response is not above a 400, the request will receive a `{object}` with a `status`.
 -  In a callback function, the xhr request will return the object `{info}`.
 -  If there is an `error` instead of a load event, another warning should be added to the console.

-No that there is an example and a bullet list of what's happening, Sinon can be used to stub a fake server so we can mock the scenarios of the function.
+No, that there is an example and a bullet list of what's happening, Sinon can be used to stub a fake server so we can mock the scenarios of the function.

-To do this, first a stub server must be created.
+To do this, first, a stub server must be created.

 ```javascript
 server = sinon.fakeServer.create()